sddaniels/transition-forward-project/src/pages/resources/transition-planning/index.md

 - Legal concerns

 It's important not to make assumptions in any of these areas.
 A person's transition should be self-guided based on what that individual needs to feel whole.
+They may not necessarily meet cultural expectations of any gender.
 None of these changes mean that a person's job competency will be reduced.

 ### Questions